-On January 1, 2020, MassHealth launches its third year of providing health care through Accountable Care Organizations (ACOs).
+On January 1, 2021, MassHealth launches its fourth year of providing health care through Accountable Care Organizations (ACOs).
 While most ACO, Managed Care Organization (MCO), and Primary Care Clinician (PCC) Plan members will not change plans, members whose primary care provider (PCP) is moving to an ACO will change plans so that they are in the same plan with their PCP.
 MassHealth will notify these members who then have the option of staying with their PCP or selecting a different plan.

 MassHealth is committed to working with members, providers, and other stakeholders to promote continuity of care.
 To support a successful transition, these members will have a 90-day continuity of care period to ease the adjustment to their new plans.

 These changes apply to MassHealth ACO, MCO, and PCC Plan, members whose PCP is moving to an ACO on January 1, 2021.